kristopherjohnson/bitsybasic/_reference/goto.md

     50 PRINT "We're done!"
     60 END

-    10 REM - This program will not stop until user hits Break 20 PRINT "BitsyBASIC is cool!  ";
+    10 REM - This program will not stop until user hits Break/Ctrl-C 20 PRINT "BitsyBASIC is cool!  ";
     30 GOTO 20